Skip to main content

 Power pose before your next presentation

-You now know how body language effects power dynamics, both externally and internally.
-Use this knowledge to become a better presenter.
-Next time you get butterflies in your stomach or nervous nausea before a speech, try some power poses beforehand to strengthen your confidence.
-Be powerful.
+You now know how body language affects power dynamics, both externally and internally.
+Use this knowledge to become a better presenter the next time you get butterflies in your stomach before a speech.